allenhwkim/angularjs-google-maps/README.md

 - Change to the folder dowloaded
 - **npm install** to install the build tools
 - **gulp build** to build the javascript & doc files in the /build folder & run the unit tests.
-- **gulp clean** to cleanup the repository from a previous build ? does this work ?
+- **gulp clean** to cleanup the repository by removing files and folders from previous build.
 - **gulp test** to run the Karma unit test suite.
 - **gulp test:e2e** to run the Protractor test suite.
 For the first test run, you may need to update the protractor webdriver manager.
 It will show the command on screen if this is required (node_modules/gulp-protractor/node_modules/protractor/bin/webdriver-manager update).
 - **gulp test:server** will start a web server for the testapp on http://localhost:8888